Fortress of near-perfect symmetry is an unfinished masterpiece

 Travel time from Benar Cottages: 1 hour

 On a visit to Ynys Mon (Anglesey), it’s worth stopping off in the pretty town of Beaumaris.
-You can look across the water back to the mountains of Snowdonia before exploring the castle (and perhaps the galleries, boutique shops and posh hotels – well, you are on holiday!)
+You can look across the water back to the mountains of Eryri before exploring the castle (and perhaps the galleries, boutique shops and posh hotels – well, you are on holiday!)